Launch of next generation GPS satellite postponed for 1 day

-DENVER (AP) — The launch of a new GPS satellite has been postponed for one day because of an unspecified problem with the SpaceX Falcon 9 rocket that will put the satellite in orbit.
+DENVER (AP) — The launch of a new GPS satellite was postponed for one day Tuesday because of an unspecified problem with the SpaceX Falcon 9 rocket that will put the satellite in orbit.

-The rocket was scheduled to lift off Tuesday morning from Cape Canaveral, Florida, but SpaceX says that was scratched because of sensor readings on the rocket’s first stage.
-Neither SpaceX nor the U.S. Air Force provided details.
+SpaceX said Tuesday’s launch was scratched because of sensor readings on the rocket’s first stage.
+Neither the company nor the U.S. Air Force provided details.

 Most Read Business Stories